alban-read/modula-2/README.md

-# modula-2 oberon-2
+# modula-2 oberon-2 XDS compilers

-These were created by Excelsior in Russia these are Copyright 1991-2019 Excelsior, LLC.
+These XDS compilers were created by Excelsior in Russia: XDS is Copyright 1991-2019 Excelsior, LLC.

+If you like the modula-2 and oberon-2 languages; these are useful tools.

+I think that modula-2 and oberon-2 are better languages than many that came before them; and better than many that came after them.

+They are simpler and more readable than many other popular computer languages; and the compilers support multithreading allowing more than one processor to be used; which seems essential now that every PC (and even phones) have several CPUs (2019.)

+I plan to use them for some projects; and will track any changes here.

 If you like compilers XDS is an interesting framework: http://oberon2005.oberoncore.ru/paper/vm1999.pdf

-I plan to use them for some projects; and will track any changes here.

 ----
-Tips
+## Compatability

 XDS compiles and run on the latest versions of Windows 10.

 Works with the MSVC compiler; either VS2015, or VS2017 when set to use the windows 8.1 SDK.

-# How to Compile it - see wiki
+# How to Compile these - see wiki

 https://github.com/alban-read/modula-2/wiki

-Features
+## XDS Features

 These are optimizing compilers

-XDS strings are ascii not unicode; which helps explain some very small exe sizes.
+In XDS the strings are not unicode; which helps explain some very small exe sizes.

-The compilers generate 32bit code; either (386; 486; pentium; pentium-pro) native or via C translation.
+The native compiler generates 32bit code; (for 386; 486; pentium or pentium-pro); the ansi C compiler; compiles to C and uses a system C compiler to create the exe file.

-These are originally from the 1990s an era when 16MB was a lot of memory for a PC.
+Low memory usage: these are originally from the 1990s an era when powerful PC workstations had 16Mb of RAM.

-I suspect on 64bit Windows 10; you might be able to get as much as 4GB ram per process; if you update the exe.
+I suspect on 64bit Windows 10; you might be able to get as much as 4GB ram per 32bit process; if you update the exe.

-e.g. editbin /largeaddressaware my.exe
+e.g. to set the large address mode:- editbin /largeaddressaware my.exe

-And also update the heap limit parameters set to a max of 1128MB in the runtime objects.
+You may also need update the heap limit parameters set to a max of 1128MB in the runtime objects.

 XDS uses the intel floating point unit; not later SSE instructions etc.